 Angling from shore for bass at night presents its own set of challenges.
-While the inherent risk of operating a boat on the water at night isn’t present, anglers are required to keep their wits about them when walking the shoreline or dock, being wary of species of insects or reptiles that could do them harm.
+While the inherent risk of operating a boat on the water at night isn’t present, anglers must keep their wits about them when walking the shoreline or dock, being wary of species of insects or reptiles that could do them harm.

 This prevents the prime target, a bass, from being spooked while covering more water in a single cast.
-Shoreline fishing also provides a level of mobility to the angler the boat does not.
+Shoreline fishing also provides mobility to the angler the boat does not.

-Anglers get caught up in the fact that it’s all one body of water and miss the fact that stretches of shoreline are like fingerprints, with no two sections being the same.
-The hidden or submerged structures, drop-offs, and vegetation in each form a different mini ecosystem that could be teaming with baitfish and big bass or completely devoid of any aquatic life.
+Anglers get caught up in the fact that it’s all one body of water and miss that stretches of shoreline are like fingerprints, with no two sections being the same.
+The hidden or submerged structures, drop-offs, and vegetation in each form a mini ecosystem that could be teaming with baitfish and big bass or utterly devoid of any aquatic life.

-When it comes to the lighting during night fishing, the moon should be treated the same way as the sun.
-Like how the best bites usually come with a rising or setting sun, just after nightfall and just before dawn are the perfect time to get out on the water.
+When lighting during night fishing, the moon should be treated the same way as the sun.
+The best bites usually come with a rising or setting sun; just after nightfall and before dawn are the perfect time to get out on the water.
 Besides a full moon and a new moon, the moon cycle is limited in how much it will affect night fishing.

 Also, similar to angling during the day, a moving pressure system is best.
-If it is all possible, angling during a falling pressure system at night will yield the best results.
+If possible, angling during a falling pressure system at night will yield the best results.
 However, because falling pressure systems are usually correlated with storms, be careful in the darkness, which can leave anglers stranded.

 Insider Tip: Paying attention to the moon cycles is one of the most effective ways to capitalize on night fishing.
 Don’t waste time on the water nights with high-pressure systems and a full or new moon.